malgrieve/Lumore/Lumore/Monsters/beasts.md

 ###  Desertooth
 The desertooth is an aggressive tigre beast that roams the Bacombe and Khasu regions.

-### Stontaur
-Stontaur is a large bovine beast that is largely covered in hard stones.

 ### Tunki
 Tunki are small volpe-pandu like beasts that commonly act as forest tricksters.
 They use the sticky saliva they spit to create small traps for their prey or escaping predators.

 ### Bandmare
 The bandmare is a large black horse that is known for its unforgiving nature.
 Bandmare’s are often preferred by high value criminals since they have the skill to disappear into the shadows.

-### Dark Karka
-The dark karka is a beefy horned rhinock beast that mainly resides in the Sunbarrens.
-It uses its strong legs and armor plated Front to bulldoze trees to reach high growing fruit.

-### Great Borswine
-The great borswine is a lyeon sized spiked swinal beast that tastes great on a low simmer.

 ### Bicorn
 The bicorn is a mare beast that is rather territorial but is commonly tamed for human use.